 “There have been many exciting advances in ENT including cochlear implantation, anterior skull base endoscopic sinus surgery and voice rehabilitation techniques.
-Joondalup Health Campus is ideally situated and equipped and together with my colleagues, I am thrilled to be supporting and providing these services to the community in the northern corridor,” describes Prof Friedland.
+Joondalup Health Campus is ideally situated and equipped and together with my colleagues, I am thrilled to be supporting and providing these services to the community in the northern corridor,” describes Prof. Friedland.

-Prof Friedland also travels regularly to conduct clinics and surgery in remote locations including the Kimberley and Pilbara regions of Western Australia.
+Prof. Friedland also travels regularly to conduct clinics and surgery in remote locations including the Kimberley and Pilbara regions of Western Australia.

-From 2005 to 2009, Prof Friedland was clinical head of the ENT department at Donald Gordon Medical Centre ,University of Witwatersrand, where he was instrumental in both convening the first cochlear implant workshop in Africa and performing the first middle ear implant in Africa.
+From 2005 to 2009, Prof. Friedland was clinical head of the ENT department at the University of Witwatersrand, where he was instrumental in both convening the first cochlear implant workshop in Africa and performing the first middle ear implant in Africa.

 In addition, he committed himself to regular consulting in outreach pro bono ENT programs in the underprivileged and rural areas in Southern Africa and supported and helped manage a school for 300 deaf and underprivileged children in a township outside Johannesburg.
 Prof. Friedland was also privileged to be Mr Nelson Mandela’s ENT from 2000 to 2009.